carpentries/carpentries.org-archive/pages/membership.md

 <strong>Instructor Training</strong>

 Instructor Training is a primary benefit of membership.
-A Platinum membership may include from 15 to 100 Instructor Training seats.
+A Platinum membership may include from 25 to 100 Instructor Training seats.
 Seats in Instructor Training are priced according to whether the training is coordinated by The Carpentries or internally by the member organisation.

-  * online, coordinated by The Carpentries = $1,000 each
+  * online, coordinated by The Carpentries: US$900 each
-  * online with one in-house Instructor Trainer, coordinated by The Carpentries = $750 each
+  * online with one in-house Instructor Trainer, coordinated by The Carpentries: US$700 each
-  * online or in-person with two in-house Instructor Trainers, coordinated by member organisation = $500 each
+  * online or in-person with two in-house Instructor Trainers, coordinated by member organisation: US$500 each

-Prices listed above apply to the first 15 seats in online Instructor Training or the first 30 seats in in-house Instructor Training.
-We offer a 10% discount on additional seats, with a maximum total of 50 online seats, or 100 in-house seats.
-A Platinum membership must include a minimum of 15 Instructor Training seats.
+A Platinum membership must include a minimum of 25 Instructor Training seats.

 <strong>Instructor Trainer Training</strong>